samrajuadapt/mobile-ticket/README.md

     },
     "tls_version": {
         "value": "",
         "description": "Flag indicating TLS version of the server.
 Possible values are 'TLSv1_method', 'TLSv1_1_method' and 'TLSv1_2_method'.
-Recommended TLS 1.2 or later and keep it empty to use the latest version."
+Keep empty when using the latest version.
+Recommended for TLS 1.2 or later."
     }
 }
 ```